This article originally appeared on Noisey Australia

-Though the band was short-lived, they disbanded in late 1980, their two singles 'Don't Give the Lifeguard a Second Chance' and 'Animal Noises' grew to become highly influential pieces of UK post punk.
-The two records have recently been reissued by C/S Recordings as part of Reptile Ranch's complete discography and unreleased live LP.
+Though the band was short-lived, they disbanded in late 1980, their two singles "Don't Give the Lifeguard a Second Chance" and "Animal Noises" grew to become highly influential pieces of UK post-punk.
+The two records have recently been reissued by C/S Recordings as part of Reptile Ranch's complete discography and unreleased live LP, so it seemed like a perfectly good excuse to chat to Spike.

 Noisey: What was the move from the valley to the city like?